matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Clever little edge devices for around $100: Coral Edge TPU and Jetson Nano.

+## 20: Keyed Predictions

+Have the user provide a key along with input features, and return the same key with the associated output features.
+The key can be a simple incrementing number, though take care not to have collisions if you have multiple clients.

 ## Notes on running *.ipynb files on google colab

 Very few of the design pattern *.pynb files ran "out of the box" for me.